MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/oc-historical-analytics-reports.md

 ### View Omnichannel historical analytics reports

-The service managers must have either the Omnichannel administrator, Omnichannel supervisor, or the CSR Manager role to view the reports.
+The service managers must have either the Omnichannel administrator, Omnichannel supervisor, or the CSR manager role to view the reports.

 ### Provide report access to additional security roles

 If your organization needs to enable users with different privileges to access the reports beyond the default ones, the following steps outline how to share the reports to additional roles.

 1. In Dynamics 365, select **Settings**, and then select **Advanced Settings**.